euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 postprocessing GUI, IPython for a customized shell, SymPy for symbolic operations/code generation etc.

-The basic structure of the code allows flexible definition of various problems.
+The basic structure of the code allows a flexible definition of various problems.
 The problems are defined using components directly corresponding to mathematical counterparts present in a weak formulation of a problem in the finite element setting: a solution domain and its sub-domains (regions),